White House Christmas tree: Controversy

 In 1899 the White House of President William McKinley received letters urging the president to forgo participation in the "Christmas tree habit".
 The letter writers, which the Chicago Daily Tribune noted had taken up the "forestry fad", referred to "arboreal infanticide", according to the Tribune.
 Those opposed to a tree in the White House that year also termed Christmas trees "un-American" because it was a historically German tradition.
 At least one tree was displayed in the White House that year, in the kitchen department, for the maids.

 The Nixon administration's choice of tree topper, the atomic symbol of peace rather than a traditional star, was criticized.

-The 1995 Blue Room Christmas Tree sought ornaments made by architecture students from across the United States.
-Contest winner Rene Spineto stirred up some controversy when she designed an ornament that depicted two stockings, one marked "Bill" and the other marked "Newt" (in reference to President Bill Clinton and Speaker of the House Newt Gingrich).
-While the stocking marked "Bill" was filled with candy and presents, the one marked "Newt" was filled with coal.
+The 1995 Blue Room Christmas tree sought ornaments made by architecture students from across the United States.
+Contest winner Rene Spineto designed an ornament that depicted two stockings, one marked "Bill" filled with candy and presents, and the other marked "Newt" filled with coal.
 The Clinton administration hung the ornament on the tree without censorship.

-In his 1998 book Unlimited Access, former-FBI agent Gary Aldrich describes what he claims he saw in the White House during the Clinton administration.
-The book, published by an established conservative publishing house, Regnery Publishing, states that the 1994 White House Christmas Tree was decorated with condoms and drug paraphernalia.
+In his 1998 book Unlimited Access, published by conservative publishing house Regnery Publishing, former FBI agent Gary Aldrich claimed that the Clinton administration decorated the 1994 White House Christmas Tree with condoms and drug paraphernalia.
 George Stephanopoulos called the book a "work of fiction"; it has also been called "infamous".

-In 2008 one of the ornaments designed by a Seattle artist, Deborah Lawrence, was rejected for inclusion on the Blue Room Christmas Tree.
+In 2008, one of the ornaments designed by a Seattle artist, Deborah Lawrence, was rejected for inclusion on the Blue Room Christmas Tree.
 The rejected ornament was a red and white striped 9 in ball with the words "Impeach Bush" emblazoned on it.
 The ornament was the only one of about 370 submitted that was rejected.